 Building good bones starts early.
 By age 20, we’ve acquired as much as 90% of our peak bone mass.
 In most women, bones reach their maximum strength and density between about age 20 and 30.

-From then on, bone strength and density starts to decline.
-It’s a slow process at first, but it gets kick-started by menopause.
+From then on, bone strength and density start to decline.
+It’s a slow process at first, but it gets kick-started by menopause in women.
 The stronger your bones are to start with, the more likely it is that you’ll be able to reduce your risks for osteoporosis later in life.

 A lot of things can affect your peak bone mass.
 Some of them you can change, and some of them you can’t.

 - Gender: Women tend to have less bone mass than men do.